 What we learned

-Operations built on Google Sheets and WhatsApp aren't just inefficient — they create invisible single points of failure.
+Operations built on Google Sheets and WhatsApp aren't just inefficient.
+They create invisible single points of failure.
 When every job assignment lives in a WhatsApp group, one missed message means a missed delivery with no audit trail and no way to know which drivers are idle.
-The real engineering challenge wasn't building real-time features; it was extracting the implicit dispatch logic that had been living in a dispatcher's head — which driver is closest, which job is urgent, which routes conflict — and encoding it into database schema the system could actually enforce.
+The real engineering challenge wasn't building real-time features; it was extracting the implicit dispatch logic that had been living in a dispatcher's head (which driver is closest, which job is urgent, which routes conflict) and encoding it into a database schema the system could actually enforce.
 We ran a careful parallel period where the old WhatsApp workflow stayed live while drivers gradually adopted the new app, which was the only way to cut over a live operation without losing a single delivery.

 This project demonstrates